This page provides practical advice on what to do if you're overseas and experiencing a severe weather incident, or if one approaches.

 - Charge your devices.
-Once the power is cut off, you won't be able to charge them.
+If the power is cut off, you won't be able to charge them.
 You may need them to stay informed about the cyclone.

 - Get water bottles.
-Once the cyclone makes landfall, the water may be shut off.
+The water may be shut off once the cyclone makes landfall.
 You'll need clean drinking water.
 After a cyclone, water-borne infectious diseases are common.

-- Wear sturdy shoes.
-Also wear other practical clothing that can help protect you from debris and sharp hazards.
+- Wear sturdy shoes and other practical clothing that can help protect you from debris and sharp hazards.

 - Close and cover windows.
 Extreme winds and flying debris often shatter glass.
 Consider barricading windows with a heavy piece of furniture.

 - Contact your family and friends.
 If they've heard about the cyclone, tornado, or severe cold front through the news, they'll fear for your safety.
 Tell them where you are and how you are.

 - Contact your travel insurer.
 Most have 24-hour emergency numbers you can call from overseas.
 Some have online systems to register in an emergency.

 6. Stay put

 Once you've committed to sheltering in place somewhere safe, stick to it.

 Don't go outside.
 If you change your mind after severe weather hits and decide to venture out, you risk injury or death.